 There are 5 bedrooms and 3 bathrooms on the second floor in the main house, sleeps up to 10 people:

-- Ashray: Main suite with king size four poster bed; walk in wardrobe; fireplace; working shutters; large en-suite bathroom painted with Kandinsky-style murals; large jacuzzi bath; shower; fireplace (sleeps 2)
+- Ashray: Main suite with king size four poster bed; walk in wardrobe; fireplace; working shutters; large en-suite bathroom painted with Kandinsky-style murals; large jacuzzi bath; shower (sleeps 2)

-- Ghillie Dhu: large bedroom; king size four poster bed; fireplace; working shutters (sleeps 2)
+- Ghillie Dhu: large bedroom; king size four poster bed; working shutters (sleeps 2)

 - Shared shower room: travertine tiled shower room

-- Selkie: king size bed; fireplace; working shutters (sleeps 2)
+- Selkie: king size bed; working shutters (sleeps 2)

-- Brownie: king size bed; working shutters (sleeps 5)
+- Brownie: king size bed at ground level; platform with single and king size beds; working shutters (sleeps 5)

 Scots mythology: The Ashray or Asrai is a water faery which is completely translucent in appearance.
 They are unable to live on land and are completely nocturnal, so can only be found under water at night.